-In September 2019, we introduced The New Value Line ETFs Service.
 This online-only product provides data, analysis, and screening capabilities on more than 2,700 publicly traded ETFs.
-Almost all of the ETFs tracked in the product are ranked by The Value Line ETF Ranking System, a proprietary estimate with the goal of predicting an ETF's future performance relative to all other ranked ETFs.
+Almost all of the ETFs tracked in the product are ranked by The Value Line ETF Ranking System, a proprietary system which is designed to predict the ETFs' future performance relative to all other ranked ETFs.
 The screener includes more than 30 fields, and each ETF has its own full PDF report.
 All data and information can be downloaded, exported, and printed.